noahehall/multicloud/multicloud.md

 # multicloud

 - [databases](./databases.md)
-- TODOs:
-  - some of this stuff should be in [distributedSystems.md](./distributedSystems.md)
-    - we really need to define the boundaries between these two files
+  - likely want to continue splitting this out into multiple files

 ## links